JKamlah/PagePlus/README.md

 **Extend regions, lines and baselines**: Buffers regions, lines and baselines.

-**Translating regions, lines and baselines**: Translates regions, lines and baslines by an offset.
+**Translating regions, lines and baselines**: Translates regions, lines and baselines by an offset.

 **Textline sorting and merging/splitting**: Sorts and merges text rows in PAGE XML files based on specified horizontal and vertical gap thresholds.